Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 I have already evaluated various existing open source PyPI clone and find that `djangopypi2` is quite functional and maintained relatively well.
 If I am allowed to use djangopypi2 as a base, then 1 & 2 are already done.
 However, I am still waiting for some reply regarding to the licensing issue.

-<i>BL: Having a separate project for this, keeping the FreeBSD license, is fine.</i>
+<i>BL: Having a separate project that uses the FreeBSD license is fine.
+It's just important for Mininet that everything be open source and that everything that's part of Mininet proper be under a permissive BSD/MIT/Apache style license.</i>

 Other things worth mentioning:
 - Wrapper script to upload/download modules should be developed.
 If I use djangopypi2 as our package server, then the commands needed to upload/download modules are quite long e.g.: